Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 Biting Policy

 Biting is a developmental stage that many children naturally go through between nine (9) months and three years of age.
 The safety of children is our primary concern.
 However, we understand most biting is a form of communication.
-Toddlers have emerging verbal skills are often impulsive without a lot of self-control.
+Toddlers have emerging verbal skills and are often impulsive without a lot of self-control.
 Sometimes biting happens for no known reason.
 The teachers will encourage children “to use their words” when upset.
 Also, they will help children with the words they may need to describe their frustrations.
 Most importantly the staff will strive to shadow a child as closely as they can when biting is a concern.

 Staff in the classroom will work closely to develop a plan for the child who is biting.
 This is developed with the assistance of the family.
-This often will include tracking the biting in a journal with details such as day, time of day, whom they are playing with, what area they are playing in etc. This information can assist the staff with what their strategies might be in the classroom.
+This often will include tracking the biting in a journal with details such as day, time of day, whom they are playing with, what area they are playing in, etc. This information can assist the staff with what their strategies might be in the classroom.

 Curriculum